University Libraries and Archives

-Dean of University Libraries: Sandra Yee
+Dean of University Libraries: Jon E. Cawthorne

 The University Libraries support the education, research and service missions of the University and its communities through comprehensive, high-quality resources, services and programs.
-The Libraries are leaders in providing accurate and timely information to Wayne State University as well as the metropolitan Detroit area and Michigan.
-Scholarly materials in the University Libraries offer total more than three million volumes, over 56,000 journal titles and a broad range of electronic resources, including and electronic journals and over 800,000 e-books, all available though the Libraries' website.
+The libraries are leaders in providing accurate and timely information to Wayne State University as well as the metropolitan Detroit area and Michigan.
+Scholarly materials in the University Libraries offer total more than three million volumes, over 56,000 journal titles and a broad range of electronic resources, including electronic journals and over 800,000 e-books, all available though the Libraries' website.

-The University Libraries offer in-person and online reference and research support, inter-library loan, circulation and course reserve services, document delivery and library and information literacy programs.
+The University Libraries offer in-person and online reference and research support, interlibrary loan, circulation and course reserve services, document delivery and library and information literacy programs.
 The latest information technologies provide state-of-the-art access to instructional and research materials.
 The libraries provide silent and collaborative study spaces, including a 24-hour facility, as well as classroom support to over 300 general purpose classrooms throughout campus.

 The Purdy/Kresge Library houses a book collection of over 1.5 million volumes, an extensive microform collection, a large document collection and a number of special collections including the Leonard Simons Collection of rare Michigan history texts, the Arthur L. Johnson Endowment collection, and the Ramsey Collection of Children's Literature.
-This library is also the home of the Technology Resource Center, a collaborative effort of the Libraries, the Office for Teaching and Learning, and Computing & Information Technology, that assists faculty and instructors in designing and developing instructional experiences for the classroom and online teaching environments.
+This library is also the home of the Teaching Commons, a collaborative effort of the Libraries, the Office for Teaching and Learning, and Computing & Information Technology, that assists faculty and instructors in designing and developing instructional experiences for the classroom and online teaching environments.

 Located at the north end of the University's main campus, Wayne State University's Arthur Neef Law Library offers researchers a comprehensive legal research center.
 Its collection of more than 620,000 print and microform equivalent volumes, plus an expansive collection of e-books, databases and other digital resources makes it a leading legal research facility in the State of Michigan.
 The Law Library is also a depository for U.S. government publications and for the records and briefs filed with the Michigan Supreme Court.

-The Shiffman Medical Library supports the research, education and clinical and public health care information needs for the University, major hospitals within the Detroit Medical Center and unaffiliated health care providers and trainees throughout Michigan.
+The Shiffman Medical Library supports the research, education and clinical and public health care information needs for the University, major hospitals within the Detroit Medical Center, and unaffiliated health care providers and trainees throughout Michigan.
 In addition to assisting WSU undergraduate students with research, learning and internship information needs in the health sciences, all WSU students are encouraged to use the library’s consumer health information services.
 The library maintains access to all the major health sciences, bio-scientific and consumer health databases; a core collection of journals dating to the mid-19th century; and books in print and electronically reproduced.
 Health information learning programs and informatics workshops, listed on our Website, are open to all members of the University community.
 A Learning Resources Center focused on the daily information and computing needs of students of the Applebaum College is available Monday through Friday.